Ekaterina Makarova: 2016: Olympic champion, WTA Finals doubles champion

 In January, Makarova took a break in doubles and started the 2016 season in the Premier tournaments Brisbane and Sydney, reaching the second round and quarterfinals, respectively.
 In the Australian Open, she reached the fourth round and lost there to Johanna Konta.

 Makarova reached the quarterfinals in both singles and doubles at the Miami Open.
 In doubles, she paired with Barbora Strýcová.
 She reunited with Vesnina in doubles in Madrid, reaching the semifinals.
 In the next tournaments, the duo reached two finals in a row; in Rome they lost to Martina Hingis and Sania Mirza, while at the French Open they lost to Caroline Garcia and Kristina Mladenovic.
 At Wimbledon, the pair lost in the quarterfinals to the Williams sisters.
 Makarova also progressed in grass court in singles, winning six out of eight matches, only to lose against doubles partner Elena Vesnina in the fourth round.

 The duo finally won their first tournament title at the Rogers Cup and won the gold medal at the Summer Olympics for Russia.

 Makarova made it to the third round of the Connecticut Open, but lost to Petra Kvitová in the third round.
 Ekaterina had the worst possible luck at the US Open by drawing the number-one-player in the world, Serena Williams in singles to whom she lost in straight sets.
 Makarova and Vesnina had a good showing in doubles.
 They made it to the semifinals, but lost to eventual champions, Mattek-Sands and Šafářová.

-Makarova defeated her doubles partner Elena Vesnina in the first round of the China Open.
+Makarova defeated her doubles partner Vesnina in the first round of the China Open.
 However, she lost to Agnieszka Radwańska in the second round.
 In doubles, Makarova and Vesnina were stunned in the second round by Peng Shuai and Christina McHale.
-Her next tournament was the Kremlin Cup, in her home country of Russia.
-She beat qualifier Nicole Gibbs in the first round, but lost to fellow countrywoman Daria Kasatkina in the second round.
-She was also seeded as the top seed alongside her doubles partner Elena Vesnina, but were beaten in the first round by Daria Gavrilova and the same woman she lost to in singles, Daria Kasatkina.
+Her next tournament was the Kremlin Cup.
+In her home country, she beat qualifier Nicole Gibbs in the first round, but lost to fellow Russian Daria Kasatkina in the second.
+As the top-seeded alongside Elena Vesnina, they were beaten in the first round by Daria Gavrilova and the same woman she lost to in singles, Daria Kasatkina.

-Makarova and Vesnina qualified for their third joint WTA Finals, defeating Hlavackova/Hradecka, Hingis/Mirza, and Mattek-Sands/Safarova en route to win their first WTA Finals title.
+Makarova and Vesnina qualified for their third joint WTA Finals, defeating Hlavacková/Hradecká, Hingis/Mirza, and Mattek-Sands/Šafářová en route to win their first WTA Finals title.